-We do not use derivative instruments to hedge exposures to cash flow, market, or foreign currency risks.
+We currently do not use derivative instruments to hedge exposures to cash flow, market, or foreign currency risks.
 We evaluate all of our financial instruments, including issued stock purchase warrants, to determine if such instruments are derivatives or contain features that qualify as embedded derivatives, pursuant to ASC 815, "Derivatives and Hedging" ("ASC 815") at the initial recognition.

-Other than the Public and Private Warrants noted above, we also issued a total of 995,099 (783,129 shares post conversion upon the closing of the Business Combination) common stock warrants in conjunction with the Loan Agreement in 2021.
+Other than the Public and Private Warrants noted above, we also issued a total of 783,129 common stock warrants in conjunction with the Loan Agreement in 2021.
 Such derivative warrant liabilities are classified as non-current as their liquidation is not reasonably expected to require the use of current assets or require the creation of current liabilities.
-We utilized Black-Scholes model to determine grant fair value of the warrants which was approximately \$2.7 million which was recorded as part of the Debt Issuance Cost.
+We utilized Black-Scholes model to determine grant fair value of the warrants which was approximately \$2.7 million which was recorded as part of Debt Issuance Cost.
+The change in fair value of the warrants from the issuance date through June 2, 2022 of \$3.7 million was driven primarily by an increase in the fair value of our stock that occurred as a result of the Business Combination.

-The change in fair value of the warrants from issuance date through March 31, 2022 of \$2.2 million was driven primarily by an increase in the fair value of our stock that occurred as a result of the Business Combination.
-We recorded a total loss of \$0.5 million to Change in Fair Value of Warrant Liability as a component of other income in the consolidated statement of operations for the three months ended March 31, 2022 after the correction of the error as described in Note 1-Description of Business - Restatement of Condensed Consolidated Financial Statements and Immaterial Correction of Prior-Period Errors to the unaudited condensed consolidated financial statements.
-We did not have any common stock warrants classified as liabilities as of March 31, 2021.
+The warrant liability balance was \$6.4 million as of June 2, 2022, at which time all outstanding Trinity Warrants of 783,129 were exercised into shares of our Common Stock.
+The fair value of the warrant liability of \$6.4 million was reclassified to equity upon such exercise.
+We recorded a total loss of \$1.5 million and \$2.0 million to Change in Fair Value of Warrant Liability as a component of other income in the condensed consolidated statement of operations for the three and six months ended June 30, 2022, respectively, after the correction of the error as described in Note 1- Description of Business - Restatement of Condensed Consolidated Financial Statements and Immaterial Correction of Prior-Period Errors to the unaudited condensed consolidated financial statements.